Return to the BUILD

 This is your friendly reminder to try using 3-in-One Oil on all screws going into metal:

 The engine has really begun to take shape and it is going to have some serious weight to it.
-Everything in this issue is made of metal except for the Starter and Sump Pan (which are plastic).
 So far, everything has gone together pretty smoothly.
 I am hoping this continues, as others have had problems with some of the engine issues.

 Issue 18 – Engine: Left/Right/Rear Engine Casing, Oil Filter/Pressure Sensor, Exhaust Manifolds